Forecasts have New England fearing repeat of Halloween storm

 He said CL&P covers “one of the most heavily wooded areas of any power company in the country.”

-Chainsaws and snowploughs were gassed up and ready to go at the town garage in Litchfield, Connecticut, said Jack Healy, public works director.
+Chainsaws and snowplows were gassed up and ready to go at the town garage in Litchfield, Connecticut, said Jack Healy, public works director.

 “If it comes, we’ll be ready,” said Healy, who said his crews on Thursday and Friday would be doing “all the preliminary things we would do before a large storm.”